linode/docs/docs/guides/quick-answers/linux-essentials/edge-computing/index.md

 Edge devices add flexibility in computing by virtue of the many communication protocol options they use, which include:

-- Bluetooth Low Energy (BLE): a low power wireless technology
+- **Bluetooth Low Energy** (BLE): a low power wireless technology.
-- Cellular (most notably 5G):the same type of protocol used by mobile devices including mobile phones.
+- **Cellular** (most notably 5G): the same type of protocol used by mobile devices including mobile phones.
-- Ethernet: a group of wired networking technologies.
+- **Ethernet**: a group of wired networking technologies.
 Examples include local area networks (LAN), metropolitan area networks (MAN), and wide area networks (WAN).
-- NFC: stands for near field communication; used for short-range wireless connectivity
+- **NFC**: stands for near field communication; used for short-range wireless connectivity.
-- RFID: stands for radio frequency identification; used for wireless communication on radio frequency in identifying a person, animal, or object
+- **RFID**: stands for radio frequency identification; used for wireless communication on radio frequency in identifying a person, animal, or object.
-- Zigbee: low cost, low power, wireless mesh network
+- **Zigbee**: low cost, low power, wireless mesh network.
-- Z-Wave: low energy radio waves in a mesh network primarily used for home automation
+- **Z-Wave**: low energy radio waves in a mesh network primarily used for home automation.

 Edge devices continue to evolve.
 Some use more than one communication protocol.
 Most send data over an open systems interconnection (OSI) framework to unite data from other, disparate devices adhering to various standards.
 Gateway devices often route, transfer, and manage data connections.
 The resulting systems connect via cloud and Internet protocols as needed.
 Edge devices are already intelligent enough to handle AI and machine learning and other highly sophisticated functions on their own.